tc09-brcm-social/cadirMgmt/samples/smps1/README.md

 * unmake.sh - to remove
 * startall.sh -- to start all DSAs in this set
 * stopall.sh -- to stop all DSAs in this set
+* status.sh -- to check status of all DSAs in this set